-Common methods used for mechanical cell disruption include utilization of a Microfluidizer processor, bead milling, sonication, high pressure homogenization, and French press.
+Common methods used for mechanical cell disruption include the utilization of a Microfluidizer® processor, bead milling, sonication, high-pressure homogenization, and French press.

 Sonication uses the forces of ultrasonic waves in order to rupture cells.
 While this can be an efficient method to rupture cells, issues arise around temperature control and scalability.

-High pressure homogenizers are typically valve based systems which utilize the high shear forces that result from forcing material through a small orifice at high pressures in order to disrupt cells.
-Temperature control in these systems can be difficult, and the valve based nature, which prioritizes constant volumetric flow rate vs. constant pressure, can lead to inconsistent processing results.
+High-pressure homogenizers are typically valve-based systems that utilize the high shear forces that result from forcing material through a small orifice at high pressures in order to disrupt cells.